 - 1. Avoid large areas of turf: In Perth's dry climate, turf needs a large amount of water to survive.
 Minimise the amount of turf and use a waterwise turf species such as Couch, Saltene, Kikuyu or Buffalo.
 Also, plant areas of turf in combination with waterwise vegetation.
 This will minimise maintenance of your garden and minimise the amount of water your garden will require. - 2.
 Install a drip irrigation system: Drip irrigation slowly releases water below the soil surface, minimising the loss of water through evaporation. - 3.
 Prepare your soil: Healthy soil is important for plant and seedling survival, providing the necessary nutrients to help plants grow but also helps to retain water.
 To improve the quality of your soil, dig in organic fertiliser, animal manure and compost. - 4.
 Microclimates: Take note of the microclimate of your garden.
-For example, if your garden is exposed to sunlight and experiences dry easterly winds, you will need to choose more drought tolerant plants. - 5.
-Plant locally native plants: Locally native plants will be best adapted to the climate and will require very little water to survive.
-The Water Corporation has a useful list of waterwise plants for the Perth region (watercorporation.com.au) and many local nurseries also stock native plants (perthnurseries.com).
+For example, if your garden is exposed to sunlight and experiences dry easterly winds, you will need to choose more drought tolerant plants.
+If you get a lot of shade and a cool breeze from the ocean, you will be able to plant species that are less drought tolerant. - 5.
+Plant locally native plants: Locally native plants will be best adapted to the climate of Yanchep and will require very little water to survive.
+The Water Corporation has a useful list of waterwise plants for the Perth region (watercorporation.com.au) and many local nurseries also stock native plants (perthnurseries.com). - Hydrozone: Group plants with similar watering requirements when you organise your garden layout.
+That way, the right amount of water can be applied, minimising water wastage.

-- 6. Hydrozone: Group plants with similar watering requirements when you organise your garden layout.
-That way, the right amount of water can be applied, minimising water wastage. - 7.
-Timing: The best time to plant is in the wetter months of the year (June-August).
+- 7. Timing: The best time to plant is in the wetter months of the year (June-August).
 The winter rainfall can help provide the water necessary for young plants, as well as reduce your water demand. - 8.
 Install a rain sensor override switch: A rain sensor override switch will ensure water is not wasted from your irrigation system on rainy days.